Bob Baker (scriptwriter)

 Robert John Baker (26 July 1939 – 3 November 2021) was a British television and film writer.
-He was best known for working on the original run of Doctor Who, and for being a co-writer of the Wallace and Gromit films The Wrong Trousers, A Close Shave, Wallace & Gromit: The Curse of the Were-Rabbit and A Matter of Loaf and Death (in which the character Baker Bob is named after him).
+He was best known for working on the original run of Doctor Who, and for being a co-writer of the Wallace & Gromit films The Wrong Trousers, A Close Shave, Wallace & Gromit: The Curse of the Were-Rabbit and A Matter of Loaf and Death (in which the character Baker Bob is named after him).

 Career

 Baker and Dave Martin began writing for Harlech Television (HTV), the local ITV franchise.
 One of their earliest works was Thick As Thieves starring Leonard Rossiter.

 Baker wrote for Doctor Who between 1971 and 1979.
-For all but the last of his contributions to this series (Nightmare of Eden), Baker collaborated with Dave Martin on numerous scripts including:
+For all but the last of his contributions to this series (Nightmare of Eden), Baker collaborated with Martin on scripts including: